kkgthb/web-site-dotnet-02-azure-app-config/README.md

 ## Trying key-value updates

+1. Reload the page a dozen or so times.
+Note that because we've set the "red sauce" feature to only be enabled 33% of the time, you should see it mention white sauce about 2/3 of the time and red sauce about 1/3 of the time.
 1. Change the value of "`pizza-flavor-non-secret-pull-update`" to "`green pepper 2`".
 Wait 15 seconds, reload the webpage twice, and validate that it still says "`green pepper`".
 1. Change the value of "`pizza-flavor-non-secret-static`" to "`pineapple 2`".
 Wait 15 seconds, reload the webpage twice, and validate that it still says "`pineapple`".
 1. Create a new version of "`indirectlyAccessedSecretFlavorPullUpdate`" with a value of "`sausage 2`".
 Wait 15 seconds, reload the webpage twice, and validate that it still says "`sausage`".